astropy/astropy/docs/io/fits/appendix/faq.rst

 greatly.
 Since PyFITS is already integrated into Astropy, it makes more sense to continue development there rather than make Astropy a dependency of PyFITS.

-PyFITS' past primary developer and active maintainer was `Erik Bray`_.
-There is a `GitHub project`_ for PyFITS but PyFITS is not actively developed anymore so patches and issue reports should be posted on the Astropy issue tracker.
+PyFITS' past primary developer and active maintainer was Erik Bray.
+There is a `GitHub project`_ for PyFITS, but PyFITS is not actively developed anymore so patches and issue reports should be posted on the Astropy issue tracker.
 There is also a legacy `Trac site`_ with some older issue reports still open, but new issues should be submitted via GitHub if possible.
-An `SVN mirror`_ of the repository is still maintained as well.

-The current (and probably last) stable release is 3.4.0.
+The current (and last) stable release is 3.4.0.

 .. _Space Telescope Science Institute: http://www.stsci.edu/
 .. _AURA: http://www.aura-astronomy.org/
 .. _3-clause BSD license: http://en.wikipedia.org/wiki/BSD_licenses#3-clause_license_.28.22New_BSD_License.22_or_.22Modified_BSD_License.22.29
 .. _LICENSE.txt: https://aeon.stsci.edu/ssb/trac/pyfits/browser/trunk/LICENSE.txt
-.. _Erik Bray: mailto:embray@stsci.edu
 .. _Trac site: https://aeon.stsci.edu/ssb/trac/pyfits/
 .. _SVN mirror: https://aeon.stsci.edu/ssb/svn/pyfits/
 .. _GitHub project: https://github.com/spacetelescope/PyFITS